We have placed cookies on your device to help make this website better.

 If you choose to customise the site it will help you to find the most relevant content for your needs.
 You will still be able to access all content on the site.

-If you're in a GROUPCARE scheme, your practice can benefit from free training seminars, which have been accredited by the RCGP for 1 CPD point.
+If you're in a GROUPCARE scheme, your practice can benefit from free training seminars.
 The seminars are designed for the entire healthcare team and are run by your local GP liaison manager.

 Length: 45-60 minutes